-field: A text object that can display a specific property value, setting, or characteristic.
+field: A text object that displays a property, setting, or value for an object, drawing, or computer system.

 file properties: Values used to define a variety of file and design characteristics.

 fillet: A rounded interior corner used to relieve stress or ease the contour of inside corners.